X-Necro-X/Manga-Downloader-Kissanime/README.md

 ```
 Open `http://localhost:3000/` in your browser.
 _cors-necro should be running at http://localhost:8080/_
-Follow the instructions to read oOR download MANGA.
+Follow the instructions to read OR download MANGA.
-Hello Bhaiya